 What’s the purpose of the carnival?

 We love and respect tradition at Beacon Hose, and this is one of Beacon Falls’ most time-honored spectacles.
-It gives us a chance to host our fellow residents and friends from other towns to have a blast for three nights to kick off the summer!
+It gives us a chance to host our neighbors and friends to have a blast for three nights to kick off the summer!
 More importantly, it’s our biggest fundraiser of the year.
 While the town funds most of our emergency response activities and equipment, we put the carnival proceeds toward the many causes we support throughout the year.
-They include sponsorship of local youth sports teams, fire prevention programs, educational scholarships, holiday functions, aid for less fortunate families, and other community activities.
-Fundraisers also help us support our roster of about 100 volunteers.
+They include sponsorship of local youth sports teams, fire prevention programs, educational scholarships, holiday functions, aid for less fortunate families, other community activities, and even some wish-list emergency equipment.
+Fundraisers also help us support our roster of about 75 volunteers.

 What’s the admission fee to get into the carnival?